luojiahai/luojiahai.github.io/docs/index.md

     details: I studied computer science.
 I work in software development engineering.
 I'm currently working hard for a living.
   - icon: ⚡
     title: Fun fact
     details: I like eating, cooking, and grocery shopping.
 I don't like sports.
-I can pilot the Airbus A320 in Microsoft Flight Simulator.
   - icon: 📫
     title: How to reach me
     details: luo[at]jiahai.co